Creating your first Blueprint

 Before you start

-You need at least one location (shop) set up in Stash.
+You need at least one location (shop) set up.
 See How to add your first location.

 The components you want to use must already exist in your Inventory.
 Add them first if they don't.
 See How to add your first inventory item.